 All aid is contingent upon admission; therefore, a student must apply for admission to the University.
 Federal Financial Aid Programs fall into one of three categories: grants, loans and workstudy.
-Grants are financial aid that students do not have to pay back unless, the student withdraws from school and owes a refund.
+Grants are financial aid that students do not have to pay back.